neurobagel/api/README.md

 $ pip install -r requirements.txt
 ```

-### `Set the Environment Variables`
+### Set the Environment Variables

-You'll need to set the environment variables (USER and PASSWORD) required to run the API.
+To run the API, at least two environment variables must be set, `USER` and `PASSWORD`.
+An optional third environment variable `DOG_ROOT` may be set to use a different IP address for the graph database.

 To set environment variables in macOS and Linux distributions use the following command: